desultory/ugrd/readme.md

 * `mount_wait` (false) waits for user input before attenmpting to mount the generated fstab at `init_main`.
 * `mount_timeout` timeout for `mount_wait` to automatically continue.

-#### base.kmod

-This module is used to embed kernel modules into the initramfs.

-Modules can use `_kmod_depend` to add required modules.
-Simply using the `ugrd.crypto.cryptsetup` module, for example, will try to add the `dm_crypt` kmod.

-The following parameters can be used to change the kernel module pulling and initializing behavior:

-* `kernel_version` (uname -r) is used to specify the kernel version to pull modules for, should be a directory under `/lib/modules/<kernel_version>`.
-* `kmod_init`  is used to specify kernel modules to load at boot.
-If set, ONLY these modules will be loaded with modprobe.
-* `kmod_autodetect_lspci` (false) if set to `true`, will populate `kernel_modules` with modules listed in `lspci -k`.
-* `kmod_autodetect_lsmod` (false) if set to `true`, will populate `kernel_modules` with modules listed in `lsmod`.
-* `kernel_modules` is used to define a list of kernel module names to pull into the initramfs.
-These modules will not be `modprobe`'d automatically if `kmod_init` is also set.
-* `kmod_ignore` is used to specify kernel modules to ignore.
-If a module depends on one of these, it will throw an error and drop it from being included.
-* `kmod_ignore_softdeps` (false) ignore softdeps when checking kernel module dependencies.
-* `_kmod_depend` is meant to be used within modules, specifies kernel modules which should be added to `kmod_init` when that `ugrd` module is imported.

-##### Kernel module helpers

-Some helper modules have been created to make importing required kernel modules easier.

-`base.ugrd.kmod_nvme`, `kmod_usb`, and `kmod_fat` can be used to load modules for NVME's, USB storage, and the FAT file system respectively.

-Similarly `base.ugrd.kmod_novideo` and `kmod_nosound` exist to ignore video and sound devices that may appear when autodetecting modules.

 #### base.console

 This module creates an agetty session.
 This is used by the `ugrd.crypto.gpg` module so the tty can be used for input and output.